-- 1. The ladder logic program reads the desired Central System Time value from the PLC using a GSV instruction.
-The Destination tag must consist of at least two DINT registers. - 2.
-If desired, add the amount of time, in microseconds, that you want to "look ahead" to the lower word of Central System Time. - 3.
-Write the desired Central System Time value into the Interpolation CST Value Output Register. - 4.
-Based on the state of the Interpolation Acknowledge bit, toggle the Interpolation Command bit either on or off. - 5.
-Based on the measured Velocity for the corresponding SSI channel, the 7264 module calculates the Interpolated Data Value and places it in the respective Input Register.
-The 7264 module then adjusts the Interpolation Acknowledge Bit accordingly. - 6.
+- 1. The Interpolated function will only work if the RPI Time is less than or equal to 28ms. - 2.
+The ladder logic program reads the desired Central System Time value from the PLC using a GSV instruction.
+The Destination tag must consist of at least two DINT registers. - 3.
+If desired, add the amount of time, in microseconds, that you want to "look ahead" to the lower word of Central System Time. - 4.
+Write the desired Central System Time value into the Interpolation CST Value Output Register. - 5.
+Based on the state of the Interpolation Acknowledge bit, toggle the Interpolation Command bit either on or off. - 6.
+Based on the measured Velocity for the corresponding sensor channel, the 7262 module calculates the Interpolated Data Value and places it in the respective Input Register.
+The 7262 module then adjusts the Interpolation Acknowledge Bit accordingly.

 If desired, the user can send the Interpolated Position, along with the system time, to another ControlLogix module each time the Interpolation Acknowledged bit changes state.